Those Old Radio Shows Aug. 26-27 | Globalnews.ca

 Hour Three: Lux Radio Theater – Merton of the Movies

-Hour Four: Six Shooter – Sheriff Billy, Wild Bill Hickok – The Phantom of the Gold Circle
+Hour Four: Six Shooter – Sheriff Billy, Wild Bill Hickok – The Phantom of th Gold Circle

 Hour Five: Ozzie & Harriet – Come As You Are, The Shadow – Shyster Payoff